 Article on Jonathan Moll’s journey of entering someone’s sacred space

 Summer 2017 WCD Newsletter featuring Steeve Arseneau

 Share Your Chaplaincy Story

 Please CLICK HERE to share your story, highlight the works of a chaplain or encourage each other in ministry.

 District Prayer Retreat 2017 – 20 of us gathered and shared a meal together to celebrate our growing community.

 Chaplains Retreat 2017 – Camp Caroline was an ideal location for our retreat from May 1-3.
 The group were blessed with sessions featuring Doug Balzer on “Personal Renewal” and Michelle Nieviadomy with an “Interactive Blanket Exercise” about Indigenous People.

 On the national level we have the Association of Alliance Chaplains (AAC).

-For more information, learn about it here.
+For more information on Justice and Compassion at C&MA, learn about it here.